-The American Board of Internal Medicine (ABIM) changed its Maintenance of Certification (MOC) requirements in January 2014 and again in February 2015.
+The American Board of Internal Medicine (ABIM) continues to refine the requirements for Maintenance of Certification (MOC).
 With these changes, MOC demonstrates internists’ and subspecialists’ ongoing engagement in lifelong learning and continuous quality improvement.

-Although maintaining certification is not mandatory, ABIM encourages physicians to participate to demonstrate to colleagues and the public their commitment to lifelong learning.
-ABIM is changing the language from “Meeting MOC Requirements” to “participating in MOC” when publicly reporting MOC status at www.abim.org.
-The American Board of Medical Specialties also makes this information available to the public at www.certificationmatters.org.
+While maintaining certification is not mandatory, ABIM encourages physicians to participate in MOC to demonstrate to colleagues and the public their commitment to lifelong learning.
+In 2015, ABIM changed the language from “Meeting MOC Requirements” to “participating in MOC” when publicly reporting a physician’s MOC status at www.abim.org.
+The American Board of Medical Specialties (ABMS) also makes this information available to the public at www.certificationmatters.org.

-- Every 2 years: Complete an MOC activity**
+- Complete at least one (1) MOC activity

 How to Be Reported as “Participating in MOC”

 In order to be publicly reported as “participating in MOC,” be sure to take one of the following steps:

 - If you’re already enrolled in the MOC program: Log in to www.abim.org and identify which certifications you wish to maintain.

 - If you’re not already enrolled in the MOC program: Log in to www.abim.org and enroll by identifying which certifications you wish to maintain.

 Diplomates with a certification that is valid indefinitely who miss any of the MOC program requirements will be reported as “Certified, Not Meeting MOC Requirements.”
 They will not be reported as “Not Certified” for failing to meet MOC requirements.
 Requirements and associated deadlines include:

 - Completing an MOC activity every 2 years**